onealmond/hacking-lab/dctf-2021/readme/writeup.md

 }
 ```

-After severl attemps found the flag located at around "%7$lx" to "%11$lx", so made up the payload as following.
+After severl attemps found the flag located at around "%7$lx" to "%11$lx", so made up the payload as follow.

 ```python
 payload = ''